GentleZhu/ReMine/docs/README.md

 1. Codes and datasets have been uploaded to *[Github](https://github.com/GentleZhu/ReMine)*
 2. *[Live demo](http://35.166.108.88:8000/)* on News and Bio corpus.
 3. *[ReMine-server](https://github.com/GentleZhu/ReMine/tree/server-dev)* will start a local server, access ReMine by inputing https://localhost:port-number in browser.
-3. *[ReMine-standalone](https://github.com/GentleZhu/ReMine/tree/kdd)* is the standalone version for testing and training on given corpus.
+3. *[ReMine-standalone](https://github.com/GentleZhu/ReMine/tree/kdd)* is the standalone command line version for testing and training on given corpus.

 <br />